adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 4. Click **Add All Changed Resources**
 5. Click **Save & Build to Development**

+Once the mobile property is published to the Development environment, copy the unique ID assigned to the published property, as we will need it when setting up the app:
+1. Click the

 ## Client-side implementation

 Now that the server side configuration is complete, we can install the extensions in the app and enable extension functionality by making some code updates.